blaisekav/react/README.md

+# react
-# react This is a react example
+This is a react example to implement a counter